FIFA president wishes all candidates of BFF election | The Asian Age Online, Bangladesh

-Fifa president Gianni Infantino wished all the candidates of Bangladesh Football Federation (BFF) election 2020 which is undergoing at the Panpacific Sonargon Hotel at the capital on Saturday.
+FIFA president Gianni Infantino wished all the candidates of Bangladesh Football Federation (BFF) election 2020 which is undergoing at the Panpacific Sonargon Hotel in the capital on Saturday.

 "Despite not being able to present there, you should believe that my mind is there.
 I hope you understand that there are travel restrictions in the place due to the Covid-19 outbreak.
 I believe that despite the physical distance among us, we are always together to bring happiness with football," he also added.